KiranMantha/plumejs/README.md

 # Setting up Internationalization

-Adding translations in PLumeJS is a breeze.
+Adding translations in PlumeJS is a breeze.
 Checkout below for implementation:

 1. add `i18n` folder to your src folder (you can name it as per your standards)